 Cost Centre and Scheme Title DISCP: Disabled Facilities Grant Scheme Description Disabled Facilities Grants are a mandatory grant delivered by the Council to assist people with disabilities to be able to stay in their own home.
 The grant is administered in partnership with Social Services.
-Head of Service Colin Hirst Year Originally Approved Ongoing grant aided annual provision

-Revised Estimate 2011/12 for the Scheme £165,000 Actual Expenditure in the Year 2011/12 £151,409 Variance - (Underspend) or Overspend (£13,591) Please provide full reasons for the (under) or over spend variance shown above?
-The amount of expenditure depends on the number of referrals received from Occupational Therapists and is therefore out of the Council's control.
+Head of Service Colin Hirst Year Originally Approved Ongoing grant aided annual provision Revised Estimate 2011/12 for the Scheme £165,000 Actual Expenditure in the Year 2011/12 £151,409 Variance - (Underspend) or Overspend (£13,591)

+The amount of expenditure depends on the number

+of referrals received from Occupational Therapists

+and is therefore out of the Council's control.